- About Us

 Craig was called to the Bar by the Middle Temple in 2010.

-Craig has established himself as a busy and hard working criminal practitioner.
+Craig is a busy and hard-working criminal practitioner.
 He is known for his thorough approach to his casework, as well as his empathetic attitude to those who find themselves appearing at Court.

-Craig receives instructions from a wide number of defence solicitors, as well as the CPS in both London and Kent.
+Craig receives instructions from a wide number of defence solicitors, as well as the CPS and local authorities in both London and Kent.

 Cases of Note